 Curiosity.
 It’s a word that makes most people perk up in their seats, eager to listen.
 Chances are, just by writing it, I’ve hooked you for this article.
 (At least I hope so.)

 History.
 It’s a word that sometimes elicits curiosity.
 However, it often comes with the connotation of being boring and pedantic; for me it evokes memories of studying for the AP Euro test in high school.
 The Hundred Years’ War, the French Revolution, World War I … nothing directly relevant to me or my life!

-But now, in my current context, the word history brings to mind my primary task at my field placement: conducting BioPsychoSocial (BPS) assessments of clients.
+But now, in my current context, the word history brings to mind my primary task at my practicum placement: conducting BioPsychoSocial (BPS) assessments of clients.

 Some of us social-workers-in-training find BPSes tedious and a pain in the neck.
 Certainly, I experience fatigue after conducting three or four in a day.
 After all, these are intensive interviews that require doing several things at one time:

 - getting a sense of the client’s housing, family, and spiritual history (among other things)